percona/percona-postgresql-operator/source/update.rst

 Automatic upgrade
 *****************

-Starting from version 1.1.0, the Operator can do fully automatic upgrades to the newer versions of Percona PostgreSQL Cluster within the method named *Smart Updates*.
+Starting from version 1.1.0, the Operator does fully automatic upgrades to the newer versions of Percona PostgreSQL Cluster within the method named *Smart Updates*.

-.. hidden:: To have this upgrade method enabled, make sure that the ``updateStrategy`` key in the ``deploy/cr.yaml`` configuration file is set to ``SmartUpdate``.

 The Operator will carry on upgrades according to the following algorithm.
 It will query a special *Version Service* server at scheduled times to obtain